humiu/odoo-dev-env/README.md

    git remote add origin git@github.com:yourusername/my-odoo-project.git
    ```

    5.4.
-The first time you want to push your odoo project to your own repository you have to specify the upstream and branch name
+The first time you want to push your Odoo project to your own repository you have to specify the upstream and branch name

    ```bash
    git push --set-upstream origin main